espressif/arduino-esp32/docs/source/api/adc.rst

 analogSetPinAttenuation
 ^^^^^^^^^^^^^^^^^^^^^^^

-This function is used to set the attenuation for a specific pin.
+This function is used to set the attenuation for a specific pin/ADC channel.
 For more information refer to `analogSetAttenuation`_.

 .. code-block:: arduino